 - When doing needle felting, pierce your needle straight into the object (don’t bend or prick the needle) to avoid the needle from breaking.

-- Use multi-needle in heavyweight for quick felting and use a fine needle to perfect the finishing.
+- Use a multi-needle in heavyweight for quick felting and use a fine needle to perfect the finishing.

-- Draw and mark the outline of the shape on the felting object will guide you on where to felt.
+- Draw and mark the outline of the shape on the felting object that will guide you on where to felt.

-- Never cut wool instead pull it out from the roving, unless instructed otherwise.
+- Never cut wool instead, pull it out from the roving unless instructed otherwise.